GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 Redis-server is a memory caching solution created by redis-labs.
 It's ideal for clustering solutions but needs additional encryption.

-- Now install and configure redis-server on a separate Ubuntu 18.04 server .**You can setup a Redis cluster model and have them installed on all nodes.
+- Now install and configure redis-server on a separate Ubuntu 18.04 server .**You can set up a Redis cluster model and have them installed on all nodes.**

 - On the Redis server, here `197.122.32.421  redis.example.org (Redis Server)`, do the following :